-Federal Assistance due date.
-Unique Entity Identifier (DUNS) and Systems for Award Management (SAM) registration.
-Required of all applicants.
-To obtain a DUNS number, go to http://fedgov.dnb.com/ webform.
-Active registration at the Systems Award Management (SAM) website must be maintained throughout the application and project award period.
-SAM registration is available at http://www.sam.gov .
-See Section IV.3.
-Unique Entity Identifier and System for Award Management (SAM) for more information.
-Certification Regarding Lobbying (Grants.gov Lobbying Form) Submission required of all applicants with the application package.
+Forms / Assurances / Certifications Submission Requirement Notes / Description Certification Regarding Lobbying (Grants.gov Lobbying Form) Submission required of all applicants with the application package.
 If it is not submitted with the application package, it must be submitted prior to the award of a grant.
 Submission of the certification is required for all applicants.
+SF- Project/Performance Site Location(s) (SF-P/PSL) Submission is required for all applicants by the application due date.
+Required for all applications.
+In the SF-P/PSL, applicants must cite their primary location and up to 29 additional performance sites.
 SF-LLL - Disclosure of Lobbying Activities If submission of this form is applicable, it is due at the time of application.
 If it is not available at the time of application, it may also be submitted prior to the award of a grant.
 If any funds have been paid or will be paid to any person for influencing or attempting to influence an officer or employee of any agency, a member of Congress, an officer or employee of Congress, or an employee of a member of Congress in connection with this commitment providing for the United States to insure or guarantee a loan, the applicant shall complete and submit the SF-LLL, "Disclosure Form to Report Lobbying," in accordance with its instructions.
-SF-424A - Budget Information - Non- Construction Programs and SF- 424B - Assurances - Non- Construction Submission is required for all applicants when applying for a non-construction project.
+SF-424A - Budget Information - Non- Construction Programs and SF- 424B - Assurances - Non- Construction Programs Submission is required for all applicants when applying for a non-construction project.
 Standard Forms must be used.
 Forms must be submitted by the application due date.
-Required for all applications when applying for a non-construction project.
+By signing and submitting the Required for all applications when applying for a non-construction project.